Abhishek1342003/zone-job-scheduler/README.md

 It covers Tasks 9–14: Hybrid architecture, communication protocols, VPC isolation, six network-security objectives, IAM and data protection, IoT connectivity/layers, and concrete threats with mitigations.

-## One-repository submission

-Submit the URL of this single public GitHub repository.
-Do not create separate repositories for Part 1 and Part 2.